zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 * **URI (Uniform Resource Identifier)**

   A string of characters used to identify a resource.
-Ensure that the specific URI only goes to the specific correspoding resource without requiring any additional information such as HTTP headers.
+It is necessary that each specific URI points to only one specific corresponding resource which does not require any additional information such as HTTP headers.

 ## APIML Basic Routing (using Service ID and version)